Lucifer970901/cross-tenancy-migration-of-compute-and-volume-in-OCI-using-python/README.md

-This has a set of scripts which does the following.
+This repository has set of scripts which does the migration of volume and compute across tenancies.

 The scripts for old tenancy do the following.